ChrisBHammond/PictureNaturalSorting/README.md

 Picture 1 being the first picture he took and 300 being the last picture he took.

-This looked fine in windows explorer but when uploaded to the Costco website I found picture it was ordered more like "John & Jane wedding photos 1"
+This looked fine in windows explorer but when uploaded to the Costco website I found picture it was ordered more like "John & Jane wedding photos 1" <p>
 "John & Jane wedding photos 10"
 "John & Jane wedding photos 100"
 "John & Jane wedding photos 2"